 Expense categorization and an effective financial plan are very important for small businesses.
 It will help you in deciding the write-off expenses at the time of tax payment.
 You can simply make headers and assign different charges to categorize expenses for a small business.
-It will benefit you to manage the budget and ordinary expenses of your company.
+It will benefit you in managing your company’s budget and ordinary expenses.
 You can also take the help of expense management software or accounting software to categorize business expenses.

 You can Categorize Expenses For a Small Business as: